HewlettPackard/swarm-learning/examples/mnist-pyt/gpu-based/amd/README.md

 12. To clean up, run the `scripts/bin/stop-swarm` script on all the systems to stop and remove the container nodes of the previous run.
 If required, backup the container logs.
 Remove Docker networks (`host-1-net`) and Docker volume (`sl-cli-lib`), and delete the workspace directory.

-### run-sl command ###
+### Running using `run-sl` command ###

-In place of using swop and swci, execute run-sl command like below to start user and ml conatiners.
-Refer run-sl documentation and docker options from swop profile for more details.
-User image needs to be build through docker build.
+In place of using swop and swci, execute `run-sl` command like below to start user and ml conatiners.
+Refer `run-sl` documentation and AMD gpu specific docker options from swop profile for more details.
+User image needs to be built through docker build.
 ```
 ./scripts/bin/run-sl --name=sl1 --host-ip=16.16.186.122 \
 --sn-ip=16.16.186.122 --sn-api-port=30304 --sl-fs-port=16000 \